thrasher-corp/gocryptotrader/exchange/quickdata/README.md

 ## Overview

-The `quickdata` package provides a means to quickly request and receive data for an individual exchange, asset and currency pair.
-For the times you just really want to get some data without fussing about with configs - setting currency pairs or API keys - or `SetDefaults()` functions.
+This package provides a means to quickly request and receive data for an individual exchange, asset and currency pair.
+For the times you just really want to get some data without config and minimal setup.

 ## Features

-- Quickly creates an exchange with only the selected asset and currency pair enabled
+- Creates an exchange with only the selected asset and currency pair enabled
-- Supports a range of focus data types allowing for a more tailored approach to data retrieval
+- Supports a range of focused data types
 - Supports both REST and Websocket data retrieval methods
 - Supports both public and authenticated data retrieval methods
 - Three types of QuickData implementations: